oiezz/Decred-Canon/README.md

 ## Politeia

-**Politeia: Proposals in a Timestamped Filesystem** — by Jake Yocom-Piatt https://blog.decred.org/2017/10/25/Politeia/
+**Politeia: Proposals in a Timestamped Filesystem** — by Jake Yocom-Piatt, Decred https://blog.decred.org/2017/10/25/Politeia/

 **Governance of the Decred project subsidy through Politeia** — by Richard Red